iterative/dvc.org/content/docs/tutorials/deep/preparation.md

 ## Initialize

-DVC works on top of Git repositories.
-You run DVC initialization in a repository directory to create DVC meta files and directories.
+DVC works best inside Git repositories.
+You run DVC initialization in a the directory of a Git repo to create DVC meta files and directories.

 At DVC initialization, a new `.dvc/` directory is created for internal configuration and <abbr>cache</abbr>